danigcfh/FacebookLDA/README.md

-# FacebookLDA
+# **FacebookLDA**

-This repository is made in the framework of my PhD research and it aims to ensure the possibility of reproducibility if needed.
-Without including the raw data, this repository contains all the manipulations made to Facebook data extracted from CORTEXT.
-It includes:
+This repository was created as part of my PhD research in political communication.
+It aims to ensure reproducibility (without including raw data) and provides all scripts and methods used to process Facebook data extracted from **CORTEXT**.
+The dataset includes posts produced between 2020 and 2021.

+### **Contents**

+1. **R_LDA_Creation**:
-- The creation of randomized representative samples from the initial corpus as well as individual samples from every individual page studied and a test sample (LDA_Creation)
+    - Generates randomized representative samples from the initial corpus.
+    - Creates individual samples for each page studied and a test sample.
+    - Pre-processes the text data.
-- pre-processing of the corpus and creation of multiple LDA models iterating over several k and alpha values(LDA_Creation)
+    - Builds multiple LDA models, iterating over various *k* and *alpha* values.

+2. **R_LDA_Sample_eval** and **LDA_pages_eval**:
-- Evaluation of coherence and perplexity of all models with a test sample order to identify best performance (LDA_Sample_eval and LDA_pages_eval)
+    - Evaluates model coherence and perplexity using the test sample.
-- Visualization of performance evaluation (LDA_Sample_viz and LDA_pages_viz)
-- Application of the best performing models to an evaluation sample to identify topic distribution (LDA_SampleTopicDistribution)
+    - Measures the performance of LDA models.

+3. **R_LDA_Sample_viz** and **LDA_pages_viz**:
+    - Visualizes the evaluation of model performance.

+4. **R_LDA_Best_Test**:
+    - Applies the best-performing LDA model to predict topics in the test dataset.
+    - Conducts sentiment and emotion analysis using the **syuzhet** package, with normalization of emotion values.
+    - Identifies the most prevalent topics and emotions in hierarchical order for easier interpretation.
+    - Creates a consolidated dataset with all analysis outputs.

+5. **R_Best_Topic_Viz**:
+    - Constructs confusion matrices for topic distribution using hierarchical exact matching.
+    - Generates heatmaps to visualize topic distribution.
+    - Identifies emergent clusters using hierarchical clustering (*hclust*).

+6. **R_Emotion_Viz**:
+    - Constructs confusion matrices for emotion distribution using hierarchical exact matching.
+    - Creates heatmaps for emotion visualization.
-- Visualization of topic-distribution (rplot11, rplot13) and identification of emergent clusters via hclust (LDA_SampleTopicDistribution)
+    - Identifies emotion-based clusters via *hclust*.
-- Miscellaneous analysis (mis_analysis)

-This is not entirely comprehensive nor finished but provides an overview of my work thus far.
+7. **R_Combined_Viz**:
+    - Combines topics and emotions using Manhattan distance metrics.
+    - Creates heatmaps for combined topic-emotion metrics.
+    - Identifies clusters using *hclust*.

+---

+### **Usage Notes**

+- This repository does not include raw data due to privacy considerations.
+- It is a work-in-progress and may not yet cover all aspects of the analysis.
+- Scripts are designed to balance methodological soundness and practical usability for political communication research.

+### **Contact**

+Feel free to reach out with questions or feedback regarding this repository or its methodologies.